Metaphoriker/gutil/README.md

+# 🔧 gutil
-# Feel free to add any utility classes you want to share with others!
+Feel free to add any utility classes/functions you want to share with others!

 ## Installation